akashgupta97/cs231n-spring-2020/README.md

 I have also created a list of short notes myself.
 Feel free check it out!
 [Link](https://github.com/akashgupta97/cs231n-spring-2020/tree/master/notes)

-Assignments using Tensorflow are completed, those using Pytorch will be implemented in the future.
+Assignments using PyTorch are completed, those using Tensorflow will be implemented in the future.

 ### Assignment 1:
 - [Q1](https://github.com/akashgupta97/cs231n-spring-2020/blob/master/assignment1/knn.ipynb): k-Nearest Neighbor classifier. (_Done_)